youtubeGPT/summary_all/README.md

 # 🤖 YoutubeGPT: 1-Click AI Summary for Audio/Video & Chat with Learning Content [https://YoutubeGPT.co](https://summary-all-ten.vercel.app/)

 🎉 Effortlessly summarize YouTube videos with our AI-driven Video Summarizer.
-Also works for Podcasts, Twitter, Meetings, Lectures, Tiktok videos, and more.
+Also works for Lectures videos, and more.
 Discover a smarter way to learn with ChatGPT, your best AI-powered study companion! (formerly BiliGPT) "stream-saving artifact & class representative".

 Alternate address: https://summary-all-ten.vercel.app